-Treasurer; Minister for Finance; Energy; Aboriginal Affairs
+Treasurer; Minister For Finance; Energy; Aboriginal Affairs

 Ben Wyatt is Australia’s first Indigenous Australian treasurer and was appointed in March 2017.

-Mr Wyatt also holds the position as Minister for Finance, Energy and Aboriginal Affairs.
+Testament to his capability, capacity and strong work ethic, Mr Wyatt also holds the position as Minister for Finance, Energy and Aboriginal Affairs.

-Mr Wyatt’s priority as a leader of the state is to focus on his Ministerial portfolio, his obligation to his constituents and to make a difference to the lives of Aboriginal and Torres Strait Islander people across the state and the nation.
+Mr Wyatt’s priority as a leader of the state is to focus on his pronounced Ministerial portfolio, his obligation to his constituents and to make a difference to the lives of Aboriginal and Torres Strait Islander people across the state and the nation.
 Mr Wyatt is deeply committed to the principles of closing the gap in Australia.